airslice/czml-writer-wiki/CZML-Structure.md

 If an `id` is not specified, the client will automatically generate a unique one.
 However, this prevents later packets from referring to this object in order to, for example, add more data to it.

-In addition to the `id`, packets contain zero or more (but usually one or more) properties defining graphical items to draw related to the object.
+In addition to the `id`, [[Packet][Packets]] contain zero or more (but usually one or more) properties defining graphical items to draw related to the object.
 In the example above, we've specified that the "GroundControlStation" object has a fixed position at [WGS 84](http://en.wikipedia.org/wiki/World_Geodetic_System) longitude -75.5 degrees, latitude 40.0 degrees, and height 0.0 meters, and that a blue point (dot) is drawn at its location.

 There are many standard properties defined for CZML, including properties for adding points, billboards, models, lines, and other graphics to the scene.
-The available properties are described in detail on the [[CZML Content]] page.
+The available properties are described in detail on the [[Packet]] page, and linked pages for sub-properties and sub-types.
 On this page, we are primarily concerned with how the data is structured.
 For example, we describe how a property can be specified such that it has two different values over two different intervals of time.

 ## Intervals